wp-plugins/gwolle-gb/readme.txt

 * Frontend: add option to show only one entry with $_GET entry_id (use no-follow links).
 * Frontend: Add pagination link for all entries (optional).
 * Frontend: Add RSS feed.
-* Frontend: Add option for using UBB code.
 * Frontend: Make it possible for an admin to reply to an entry.
 * Settings: save all tabs when saving.
 * SEO: add title and desc of first entry to SEO meta in html (probably with javascript).